Geoff McDonald, Chief Executive, Skyline Enterprises

 Andrew Jensen, General Manager, Skyline Rotorua

-Andrew is a Skyline appointed Director on the Mountain Bike Events board - the not for profit company which runs Crankworx.
+Andrew is a key leader in the implementation and continuing change management LEAN programme, the Skyline Edge for Excellence Programme (SEE) which has seen significant business achievements.
+Andrew is also a Skyline appointed Director on the Mountain Bike Events board - the not for profit company which runs Crankworx.

 Wayne Rose, General Manager, Skyline Queenstown